elasticspoon/personal_site/_posts/2023/08/09/2023-08-09-Developing a Jekyll Site on NixOS.md

 ### The Quick Fix

 [There is actually a pretty easy fix for this](https://technogothic.net/pages/JekyllOnNix/).
-We can simply downgrade Jekyll to version 4.2.2 which does not rely on `sass-embedded`.
+We can simply pin Jekyll to version 4.2.2 which does not rely on `sass-embedded`.

 ```diff
 - gem "jekyll"